sterbini/study-DA/docs/installation/using_HPC_clusters.md

 !!! bug "The slurm docker scripts are kind of experimental"

-    At the time of writing this documentation, symlinks path in the front-end node of INFN-CNAF are currently broken, meaning that some temporary fixs are implemented.
-This will hopefully be fixed byt the CNAF.INFN team in the future, and the fixs should not prevent the scripts from running anyway.
+    At the time of writing this documentation, symlinks path in the front-end node of INFN-CNAF are currently broken, meaning that some temporary fixes are implemented.
+This will hopefully be fixed by the CNAF.INFN team in the future, and the fixs should not prevent the scripts from running anyway.